compsocialscience/summer-institute/2020/bay_area/index.md

 The instructional program will involve lectures, group problem sets, and participant-led research projects, held concurrently with SICSS-Duke.
 In the second part of the institute, participants will co-develop a project with Bay Area nonprofits in health, criminal justice, and civil society.
 Where we originally envisioned this project as a one-week, full time experience, we will be shifting this project to a two-week, part-time project to give our participants and partners more flexibility.

-We are leaving the application portal open until 4/24/20; we encourage you to apply!
+We have extended our application window and are leaving the portal open until 05/01/20; we encourage you to apply!

 **Overview**